 100% Tinta del País from our Fuentecojo, La Cueva and Otero Joven vineyards surrounding the winery in Anguix, Burgos.
 They are planted on silt-loam soils at 780m elevation.

 We began the harvest on 8 October, making the most of the cool mornings.
 When the grapes were perfectly ripe, we selected and hand-picked the finest bunches in the vineyard and placed them in 20 kg boxes.

-After passing through the sorting table and gentle destemming and crushing, followed by a few days’ cold soak, the grapes were placed in tanks where alcoholic fermentation took place.
-After 18 days fermenting, the wine underwent malolactic fermentation in French oak barrels, with weekly bâttonages.
-The wine was aged for 22 months in French oak barrels, 70% in new wood and the rest in barrels with two wines.
-The wine was racked three times employing traditional methods.
-Bottled in May 2018.
+Once in the winery, we carried out a second manual selection, eliminating the least suitable clusters for this particular vinification process.
+After gentle destemming and crushing, the grapes underwent alcoholic fermentation at a temperature below 28⁰ C. After 19 days fermenting and macerating, the wine underwent malolactic fermentation in French oak barrels with weekly lees stirring over a two-month period.
+The wine was aged for 16 months in new French oak barrels (75%) and the rest in second-use French oak vessels.
+The wine was racked three times employing traditional methods and bottled in May 2021.

 Intense crimson colour with dark red rim and bright robe.
 Forest floor and black fruit notes stand out on the nose: blackcurrant, blackberry and blueberry jam wrapped with mocha, confectionery and spices such as black pepper, liquorice and clove on the background.
 Balanced, vibrant and fresh mouthfeel, with the characteristic fine, gentle tannins of these Ribera del Duero wines.
 The aftertaste is fresh and sinewy, nicely rounded with a very pleasant finish.
 An elegant wine, with outstanding balance and excellent ageing potential.

 Recommended with appetizers, vegetables and rice dishes.
 Poultry and game birds.
 Fish stews.
 Mature cheese.
 Roast lamb and suckling lamb.